 A Harlem wordsmith whose sharp wit and brutal honesty painted a vivid, unflinching portrait of street life, leaving a blueprint for lyrical hip-hop.

-Lamont Coleman, known as Big L, emerged from Harlem in the early 1990s with a flow that was both technically dazzling and lethally direct.
-His 1995 debut, 'Lifestylez ov da Poor & Dangerous,' wasn't just an album; it was a stark, cinematic dispatch from the corners he knew, delivered with a punchline-heavy style that balanced menace with dark humor.
-As a founding member of the Diggin' in the Crates crew, he helped shape the sound of New York's underground.
-His murder in 1999, just as he was preparing a major comeback, froze his legacy in its explosive prime.
-In death, his posthumous releases and the sheer force of his wordplay cemented his status as a foundational influence for a generation of rappers who valued complex rhyme schemes and narrative grit.
+Lamont Coleman, Big L, released 'Lifestylez ov da Poor & Dangerous' in 1995, a stark dispatch from Harlem delivered with punchline-heavy wordplay that balanced menace and dark humor.
+A founding member of the Diggin' in the Crates crew, he shaped New York's underground sound.
+His murder in 1999, as he prepared a major comeback, froze his work in its explosive prime.
+Posthumous releases and the force of his complex rhyme schemes and narrative grit have influenced a generation of rappers.

 1965–1980